Union, Missouri: 2000 census

-As of the 2000 United States Census, there were 7,757 people, 2,940 households, and 2,002 families living in the city.
+As of the 2000 United States census, there were 7,757 people, 2,940 households, and 2,002 families living in the city.
 The population density was 959.9 PD/sqmi.
 There were 3,133 housing units at an average density of 387.7 /sqmi.
 The racial makeup of the city was 96.44% White, 1.43% African American, 0.30% Native American, 0.17% Asian, 0.23% from other races, and 1.43% from two or more races.
 Hispanic or Latino of any race were 0.99% of the population.

 There were 2,940 households, out of which 35.7% had children under the age of 18 living with them, 52.7% were married couples living together, 11.5% had a female householder with no husband present, and 31.9% were non-families.
 26.8% of all households were made up of individuals, and 11.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.56 and the average family size was 3.10.

 The median income for a household in the city was $39,596, and the median income for a family was $44,474.
 Males had a median income of $31,852 versus $22,924 for females.
 The per capita income for the city was $16,885.
 About 4.2% of families and 7.2% of the population were below the poverty line, including 4.8% of those under age 18 and 11.2% of those age 65 or over.

 Government

 The City of Union is a 4th Class City with a City Administrator form of government.
 The elected, policy-making body of the City consists of a Mayor and an eight-member Board of Aldermen.
 Union is divided into four wards and each ward has two aldermanic representatives.
 Municipal elections are held on the first Tuesday of April every year.

-The City Administrator Russell Rost is appointed by the Board of Aldermen and is the full-time Administrative Officer of the City responsible for overseeing all daily operations and the municipal staff.
-The current Mayor of Union is Mayor Rodney J. Tappe.
-The city is divided into four wards.
-Two Aldermen are elected from each ward and sit on the Board of Aldermen.

 Transportation

 Rail

-Central Midland Railway (CMR), a division of Progressive Rail Inc. of Minnesota, provides regular freight rail service to industrial customers located in Union.
-CMR operates the far eastern segment of the former Chicago, Rock Island and Pacific Railway's St. Louis to Kansas City main line that was constructed in 1870.
+Missouri Eastern Railroad, a division of Jaguar Transport, provides regular freight rail service to industrial customers located in Union.
+MER operates the far eastern segment of the former Chicago, Rock Island and Pacific Railway's St. Louis to Kansas City main line that was constructed in 1870.
 The active portion of the former CRI&P line runs from the north side of St. Louis, where it connects with the Terminal Railroad Association of St. Louis and Union Pacific Railroad, and now terminates in Union, Missouri.

+Roads

+Union is located on the junction of US Route 50 and Route 47.
+I-44 runs east and south of Union.
+A proposal for an expressway to bypass the junction of US 50 and Route 47 was cancelled due to complications.
+There is another proposal to make US 50 from Union to I-44 four lanes and eventually through the rest of Franklin County.